-Gateway Reviews, Health Checks and Deep Dive Reviews are conducted Reviews are conducted in accordance with the Gateway Review Toolkit and Reviewer Workbooks.
+Gateway Reviews, Health Checks and Deep Dive Reviews are conducted in accordance with the Review Workbooks (included in the ‘Resources’ tab of this webpage).

 The Infrastructure Investor Assurance Framework (IIAF) provides further detail on the processes.

-Infrastructure NSW develops the Terms of Reference for a Review in consultation with the responsible delivery agency and key stakeholders.
-The Terms of Reference are used to guide the selection of appropriate reviewers and are provided to reviewers in advance of the Review.
+To complement the Review Workbooks, Infrastructure NSW provides a Terms of Reference for a Review in consultation with the responsible delivery agency and key stakeholders.

-Reviews are conducted by highly experienced independent Review Teams where independent refers to the individuals being independent of a delivery agency and a project team.
-The review team is selected so that it possesses the skills, capability and experience to enable it to provide relevant assessment and advice.
+Reviews are conducted by highly experienced independent Review Teams, those individuals being independent of the agency and project team.
+The Review Team is selected for its mix of skills, capability and experience to enable it to provide relevant assessment and advice.

-For Tier 1 – High Profile/High Risk projects, independent reviewers forming the Review Team do not include individuals that are currently employed by the NSW Government and include high profile industry experts.
+For Tier 1 – High Profile/High Risk projects, independent reviewers forming the Review Team must not include individuals that are currently directly employed by the NSW Government.
 For Tier 2 and 3 projects, independent reviewers forming the Review Team can include individuals currently employed with the NSW Government if they are independent of the delivery agency and project team.

 Review Teams are typically comprised of a Review Team Leader (RTL) and at least one Review Team Member (RTM).